hdydenairn/hdydenairn.github.io/_pages/about.md

   - /about.html
 ---

-I am a researcher at the French National Institute for Industrial Environment and Risks, a PhD Candidate at the University of Montpellier, and a member of the Center for Environmental Economics - Montpellier.
+I am a researcher at the French National Institute for Industrial Environment and Risks (INERIS), a PhD Candidate at the University of Montpellier, and a member of the Center for Environmental Economics - Montpellier (CEE-M).

 ------